-Adoration of the Magi by Leonardo da Vinci is returning to the Uffizi Gallery after a long period of restoration.
+Adoration of the Magi by Leonardo da Vinci has returned to the Uffizi Gallery after a long period of restoration.
 It’s an important work, that was considered revolutionary at the time.
 Both for the technique that Leonardo used, and his arrangement of the figures in the scene.
 It’s an impressive work, and at 246 cm. x243 cm. is the biggest painting by Leonardo Da Vinci ever seen.

 If you’d like to know more about this masterpiece, read on…